 The lambda form does not directly support the creation of a function that accepts "rest" keywords.
-To construct a function that accepts all keyword arguments, use make-keyword-procedure.
-The function supplied to make-keyword-procedure receives keyword arguments through parallel lists in the first two (by-position) arguments, and then all by-position arguments from an application as the remaining by-position arguments.
+To construct a function that accepts all keyword arguments, use make-keyword-procedure receives keyword arguments through parallel lists in the first two (by-position) arguments, and then all by-position arguments from an application as the remaining by-position arguments.

 '''

 (define (trace-wrap f)

 (make-keyword-procedure

 (lambda (kws kw-args . rest)

-(printf "Called with ~s ~s ~s \n" kws kw-args rest)
+(printf "Called with ~s ~s ~s\n" kws kw-args rest)

 (keyword-apply f kws kw-args rest))))

 ((trace-wrap greet) "John" #:hi "Howdy")

 Called with (#:hi) ("Howdy") ("John")

 "Howdy, John Smith"

 '''